cgreenhalgh/losing-her-voice/docs/protocol.md

 ### Interaction

 Client Start-up:
-- on start-up, app sends 'lhva.client.hello' (MSC_CLIENT_HELLO) to server
+- on start-up, app sends 'lhva.client.hello' (MSC_CLIENT_HELLO) to server (including performance ID obtained from URL)
 - if the client is incompatible with the server then it sends MSG_OUT_OF_DATE = 'lhva.server.outofdate' and there is no further interaction
 - in reply to client hello, server sends 'lhva.server.configuration' (MSG_CONFIGURATION) back to client, which includes static app configuration (e.g. menu items and page content) (this is suppressed if the client already has the same version configuration from a previous interaction)
 - in reply to client hello the server also sends 'lhva.server.state' (MSG_CURRENT_STATE) with the current app view state (e.g. forced view, after performance)